 We are pleased to announce that Lock Her Up will be appearing as part of a three-day festival in Leeds, Tonight We Fly, from Wed 31 Oct – Sat 03 November 2018.
 This follows its very successful launch at Tate Modern in June 2018 and an appearance at the Latitude Festival in July.

 The festival invites audiences to “reflect on the past, consider the present and celebrate our hopes for the future” through performances and installations, conversations and ideas, food and drink.

 Our three-part audio installation was produced by Fuel in response to archival research exploring women’s experiences of imprisonment and explores themes of maternity, solitude, and resistance while incarcerated.

 - Rachel Mars, No Soft Place

 - Sabrina Mahfouz, This is How it Was

 - Paula Varjack, In the Times After the Raids

 For Tonight We Fly, the installations will be in the highly atmospheric location of the old police cells under Leeds Town Hall.
-Dr Rachel Bennett will also be participating in the Wound Back: Being Conscious of the Past talk on Weds 31 October 6-7pm, to discuss how artists and historians can work together to be conscious of the past in our work.
+Dr Rachel Bennett will also be participating in the Wound Back: Being Conscious of the Past panel on Weds 31 October 6-7pm, to discuss how artists and historians can work together to be conscious of the past in our work.